Yankee Stadium fan banned from MLB parks for hitting Verdugo - WHIZ News

 The decision was confirmed Sunday by spokesmen for both the New York Yankees and Major League Baseball.

 Red Sox manager Alex Cora briefly pulled his team off the field in the sixth inning Saturday night after Verdugo was struck in the back by a ball thrown from the left-field seats.
-He did not appear to be hurt.
+He was not hurt.

 “While the Yankees appreciate the spirit and passion of our fans in our various rivalries — especially with the Red Sox – reckless, disorderly and dangerous behavior that puts the safety of players, field staff or fellow fans in jeopardy will not be tolerated,” the Yankees said in a statement Sunday.